Azure/typespec-azure/.chronus/changes/fix-managed-identity-def-issue-2024-6-2-18-48-2.md

   - "@azure-tools/typespec-azure-resource-manager"
 ---

-Fix the type inconsistancy issue for property userAssignedIdentities in common types V5 ManagedServiceIdentity
+Fix the type discrepancy issue for property userAssignedIdentities in common types V5 ManagedServiceIdentity